 - In a Main Window (parent window) drag a Button from the component palette to your window.
 Type "Compressor 1" into the text property.

-- Add a script to the button which opens the popup that we created earlier.
+- Let's add a script to the button which opens the popup that we created earlier.
 We can then pass in a value to designate that this button should be opening Compressor 1.

 - Right click on the Compressor 1 button and select Scripting.

 - Click the Open / Swap radio button.